There’s only one rule for introverts when it comes to celebrating World Introvert Day: Do something that gives you energy and life.

-World Introvert Day was first celebrated in 2011, and continues to be observed worldwide every year on Jan.
+World Introvert Day was first celebrated in 2011, and this special “holiday” continues to be observed every year on Jan.
 2, according to Days of the Year.
-The idea behind this special day is to bring awareness to introversion.
-Although “quiet ones” make up about 50 percent of the population, they are still largely under-appreciated and overlooked.
+The idea behind this day is to bring awareness to introversion.
+Although we “quiet ones” make up about 50 percent of the population, we’re still a largely under-appreciated and overlooked group.

 That’s where World Introvert Day comes in.
 It’s a day to show that being an introvert is something awesome, not shameful.

 World Introvert Day is also a reminder to us introverts to take care of ourselves.
 Falling immediately after New Year’s Day, World Introvert Day is supposed to be a time that we set aside to rest after the busy holiday season.
 (I’m talking sweatpants and no phone calls, please.)
 Of course, you might not be able to fully get out of your work or parenting obligations on Jan.
 2, but that doesn’t mean you still can’t enjoy the day.

 Really, there’s only one rule for introverts when it comes to celebrating World Introvert Day: Do something that gives you energy and life.
 So, here are eight ideas to celebrate World Introvert Day.

 1. Movie or show marathon

 Text your best introvert friend, or go it alone (if you count pet snuggles as being alone).
 And get snacks, always snacks.
 Consider some of these movies/shows with introverted characters:

 - Amelie, the French film about a quirky, introverted woman who helps others and finds love in her own way.
 With a whimsical score and colorful production, it’s a brilliant portrayal of how quiet people can change the world.

 - The Perks of Being a Wallflower, the coming-of-age movie based on Stephen Chbosky’s critically acclaimed novel.
 The story follows Charlie, a quiet and overlooked teen, who is caught between trying to live his life and trying to run from it.